U.S. Democrats set voting rights showdown with no clear path to victory | Politics

 President Joe Biden's Democrats took their push to protect U.S. voting rights to the floor of the Senate on Tuesday, where legislation is roundly expected to fail in the face of united Republican opposition.
 Democrats argue the legislation, backed by civil rights groups https://www.reuters.com/world/us/family-martin-luther-king-jr-lead-washington-march-voting-rights-2022-01-17, is needed to counter a Republican-led drive to make it more difficult to vote at the state level, especially for Black and other minority voters.

-Democrats are scrambling to act while they narrowly control both chambers of Congress.
-Republicans are favored to take a majority in at least one in the Nov.
-8 elections.
+Democrats are scrambling to act while they still narrowly control both chambers of Congress.
+Republicans are favored to take a majority in at least one chamber in next November's mid-term elections.
 With other elements of Biden's domestic agenda stalled on Capitol Hill, Biden has called the vote a significant moment https://www.reuters.com/article/uk-usa-biden-idUKKBN2JL1DA for a U.S. democracy facing crisis.

 The legislation https://news.trust.org/item/20220113182721-f9syv now before the Senate would expand access to mail-in voting, tighten campaign finance rules, and strengthen federal oversight of elections in states that have a history of racial discrimination.
 Lawmakers in 19 U.S. states have passed dozens of laws since Trump's defeat limiting voting times and mail-in ballots and raising voter-ID requirements.